vimeo/php-mysql-engine/README.md

 PHP MySQL Engine takes a different approach - it parses and executes `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries against an in-memory "database" stored in PHP arrays.
 As long as the amount of data used for testing is small, this solves the problems mentioned above.

-## Caveat Emptor

-Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
-For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.

 ## SQL Syntax Supported

 This library supports a wide variety of query syntax, including: